code42/py42/docs/userguides/gettingstarted.md

 ### Reach out to Code42 Support

-If you don't have a GitHub account and are experiencing an issue, reach out to [Code42 support](https://support.code42.com/).
+If you don't have a GitHub account and are experiencing issues, reach out to [Code42 support](https://support.code42.com/).

 ## What's Next?